ibm-cloud-docs/vpc/block_storage_vpc_resize_boot_volume.md

 5. Click **Expand boot volume size**.

-## Increase boot volume capacity with the CLI
+## Increase boot volume capacity from the CLI
 {: #expand-boot-vols-cli}
 {: cli}

-### Increase boot volume capacity when creating a new instance in the CLI
+### Increase boot volume capacity when creating an instance from the CLI
 {: #expand-new-boot-vols-cli}

 Run the `ibmcloud is instance-create` command and specify a boot volume capacity in GBs.